Affordable Care Act Summary

 Taxpayer dollars are saved by keeping people healthier before joining Medicare, reducing Medicare's need to pay hospitals to care for uninsured patents.

 A team of healthcare experts and not members of congress, will work together to come up with the best ideas to keep Medicare running by figuring out how to improve the quality of coverage and reduce costs for Medicare.

 Medicare is a sacred trust with America’s seniors, and this Act preserves it.

 Title IV.
 Prevention of Chronic Disease and Improving Public Health

 Title IV promotes prevention, wellness and public health via unprecedented funding.

 The Act uses national prevention and health promotion strategies to work to improve the health of Americans and reduce preventable illness and disability in an effort to keep Americans healthy and health care costs down.

 Co-payments will be waved for preventative measures for seniors.

-The bill adds many preventative services for women.
+The law adds many preventative services for women.

 Affordable Health Care Act funds scholarships and loan repayment programs to assist young people with going to school for health care related professions.